 We work to restore all property to a pre-loss condition when possible.
 Some items cannot be restored.
 Others could cost more to restore than they are actually worth.
 We will advise you and your insurance claim representative and explain the limits of what we as professional restorers can do.

 The following information is a checklist of services and items that may need to be addressed in order to restore and protect your property, along with a brief explanation.

 Our ServiceMaster Restoration By Simons Fire & Smoke Damage restoration technicians will walk you through this checklist.
 While not all of the items will apply, this information will help you understand the procedures involved in restoring your property.

-Board up or cover with tarp to secure the property or protect it from the elements.
-Inspect furnace or air conditioner unit; replace furnace filter, cover supply and return air vents to prevent cross contamination of smoke and odor into other areas; clean and deodorize duct work.
+Board up or cover with a tarp to secure the property or protect it from the elements.
+Inspect furnace or air conditioner unit; replace the furnace filter, cover supply and return air vents to prevent cross-contamination of smoke and odor into other areas; clean and deodorize ductwork.

 Turn off electrical power to address safety concerns

 Restore electrical power to use lighting and restoration equipment

 Remove debris to clear a way for complete fire & smoke damage restoration and provide for worker and occupant safety.

 Extract excess water remaining from firefighting; check flooring and structural components for remaining moisture; set up drying and dehumidification equipment.